Data-driven advertising can be looked at as a subset of data-driven marketing.

 Data analytics provides valuable insights into your prospects’ spending habits, demographics, behaviors, passions, and more.
 Data removes all of the guesswork so you can build a media buying strategy based on what works and avoid what doesn’t.

-Brands across the globe are leveraging search data, browsing and buying behavior, historical data like past purchase history, engagement trends, location data, and more to deliver personalized online advertising.
+Brands across the globe are leveraging search data, browsing and buying behavior, historical data like past purchase history, engagement trends, location data, and more to deliver personalized online advertising, according to Forbes.
 There are literally dozens and dozens of ways to use data for online advertising.
 But we’ll focus on a core few, here.

 Attracting audiences to your owned “land” is emerging as a go-to acquisition method for brands that prioritize quality over quantity.
 It’s about converting visitors that arrive at your site, either organically or from paid methods.
 And there are a few notable ways to do it once visitors arrive.